CognitiveScale/cortex-fabric-examples/spark-word-count/README.md

 i.
 Build and package the project if it is a maven or gradle based using the respective build tool.
 I'm using maven to build the current project using the command as below.
 This step generates a jar file `spark-word-count-1.0-SNAPSHOT.jar` in the `target` folder of the project root dir.

-        mvn clean install
+        make mvn.build.package

 ii.
 Build the base docker image(spark-base:latest) of the spark distribution by running the below cmd from the project root directory.

-        sh spark-base/build-spark-image.sh
+        make docker.build.spark-base
 iii.
+Build the spark container image which spark uses for spinning up the containers for drivers and executors when we submit a job to a k8s cluster.

+        make docker.build.k8s.container

-Modify the spark-submit command in the spark-submit.sh in the root dir as per your requirements.
+iv.
+Modify the spark-submit command in the submit-spark-job.sh in the root dir as per your requirements.
 By default it submits the job to a local spark cluster when you invoke the skill.
 Examples of local and remote cluster spark job submissions:

         `Local`: spark-submit --class SparkWordCount --master local local:///${SPARK_HOME}/work-dir/target/spark-word-count-1.0-SNAPSHOT.jar s3a://test-mb/test/data.txt